Edward Binns

 Edward Binns (September 12, 1916 – December 4, 1990) was an American actor.
 He had a wide-spanning career in film and television, often portraying competent, hard working and purposeful characters in his various roles.
-He is best known for his work in acclaimed films as 12 Angry Men (1957), North by Northwest (1959), Judgment at Nuremberg (1961), Fail Safe (1964), The Americanization of Emily (1964), Patton (1970) and The Verdict (1982).
+He is best known for his work in such acclaimed films as 12 Angry Men (1957), North by Northwest (1959), Judgment at Nuremberg (1961), Fail Safe (1964), The Americanization of Emily (1964), Patton (1970) and The Verdict (1982).

 Early life

 Binns was born in Philadelphia, Pennsylvania, the son of Esther (née Bracken) and Edward Thomas Binns.
 His family were Quakers.
 He graduated from the Pennsylvania State University in 1937.

 Career

 Stage

 Binns's theatrical career began shortly after his 1937 college graduation, when he participated in a repertory theatre in Cleveland.
 He followed that with a year as actor and director of the Pan-American Theatre in Mexico City.
 Next, he went to the University of Pennsylvania as an instructor, directing stock theater companies.

 One of the first members of the newly formed Actors Studio, Binns began studying with Elia Kazan in late 1947.
-His Broadway credits include Ghosts (1982), Caligula (1959) and Command Decision (1947).
+His Broadway credits include Command Decision (1947), Caligula (1959) and Ghosts (1982).